passcod/docker-prototypo/README.md

 # Create a folder to persist the couchdb data
 $ mkdir /path/to/data/folder

-# Use the :init tag to initialise that folder
+# Use the /init script to initialise that folder
 # You'll need to enter a password for the admin
 # interface.
 When that's done, hit Ctrl-C.
-$ docker run -itv /path/to/data/folder:/var/lib/couchdb passcod/prototypo:init
+$ docker run -itv /path/to/data/folder:/var/lib/couchdb passcod/prototypo /init

 # Launch the actual app!
 $ docker run -v /path/to/data/folder:/var/lib/couchdb passcod/prototypo